 Note: These activities are generally free of charge unless otherwise noted.

 Whether you're a total foodie or a novice who's been meaning to learn how to navigate the kitchen, you can sign up for cooking classes and demonstrations on many ships.
 Some offerings, like those found in Holland America's Culinary Arts Center, feature an onboard chef who cooks while you observe as part of an audience.
-Others have you actually make your own dishes with the guidance of a chef, and some, like Viking's Kitchen Table and Seabourn's Shopping With the Chef, allow you to join the chef in port to source local ingredients before he or she shows you how to prepare them.
-Many of these do carry an added fee.
-Generally, the more hands-on or exclusive the experience, the more expensive it will be, with some costing several hundred dollars per person.
+Others, like Viking's Kitchen Table allow you to join the chef in port to source local ingredients before he or she shows you how to prepare them back on the ship.

-Sure, there are photographers on most cruise ships, but you never know what to expect in terms of photo pricing, quality and timing.
-Often, passengers try to avoid them; unless you want embarkation and dinner -- usually as you're about to shove a giant bite of mashed potatoes into your mouth -- to be the only moments captured from your sailing, you'll want to have a camera or cellphone ready.
-That said, it can be tough to take great photos, considering lots of factors like lighting, orientation and movement can affect your shots.
-Several lines, including Princess, Holland America, Celebrity and Crystal offer photography classes.
+It can be tough to take great vacation photos, given that factors like lighting, orientation and movement can affect your shots.
+Several lines, including Princess, Holland America and Crystal, offer photography classes.
 While the specifics differ, they generally focus on things like how to take better digital photos and how to properly edit them after they're taken.

 3. Computer Skills

 Let's face it: If you're reading this, it's likely you know your way around a computer, at least on the most basic level.
-But do you know how to use programs like Excel and PowerPoint?
+But do you know how to use programs like Excel and PowerPoint or make the best use of your tablet?
 If not, you're in luck on sailings with Azamara, Princess, Cunard, Crystal and Holland America.
 Classes are generally offered at least once per sailing on select ships in a conference room or internet cafe.

-From fluffy towel animals to fancy formal dinner napkins, linen folding is a popular event for many cruise lines, including Carnival, Royal Caribbean, Celebrity and Disney, to name a few.
+From fluffy towel animals to fancy formal dinner napkins, linen folding is a popular event for cruise lines like Royal Caribbean.
+Additionally, Disney and Carnival offer towel-art classes; the latter even sells a book with instructions for some of the most popular towel creatures.
 Sometimes demonstrations are listed as organized events on the daily schedule, and sometimes they're done on the fly at the dinner table, much to the delight of youngsters.

 There's no better time to learn a new language than when you're traveling to a place where you can actively practice using it.
-Luxury line Crystal offers language learning through its onboard Creative Learning Institute, which also features classes in music, wellness, tai chi and more.
+On its world cruises, luxury line Crystal offers language learning through its onboard Creative Learning Institute.

-If, like us, you're seriously lacking in the rhythm department, you might consider joining a dance class on one of many ships.
-For example, Cunard offers ballroom dance instruction, Celebrity features dance classes as part of its CelebrityLife roster, Carnival teaches passengers to shake their groove thang while raising money for pediatric cancer through its Groove for St. Jude program and Holland America, which previously hosted onboard "Dancing With the Stars" competitions, schedules time for passengers to learn from each ship's dedicated team of dancers.
-There are plenty of opportunities for dancing onboard.
+Whether you're seriously lacking in the rhythm department or want to perfect your salsa skills, you might consider joining a dance class on one of many ships.
+For example, Cunard, Royal Caribbean, Princess and Crystal offer ballroom dance instruction; Celebrity features dance classes as part of its CelebrityLife roster; Carnival teaches passengers to shake their groove thang while raising money for pediatric cancer through its Groove for St. Jude program; and Holland America, which previously hosted onboard "Dancing With the Stars" competitions, schedules time for passengers to learn from each ship's dedicated team of dancers.

 Offered on Cunard's Queen Victoria, Queen Elizabeth and Queen Mary 2, fencing classes are open to anyone 18 or older, free of charge, regardless of experience level.
 All equipment is provided.